andyatkinson/andyatkinson.github.io/_posts/2026-04-20-rds-postgresql-scaling-aws-christmas-day.md

 Traffic grows in the week before Christmas, but on Christmas day (December 25) it really takes a sharp upward trajectory.
 The peak load period lasts for more than 10 hours on Christmas Day, with the main DB receiving more than 100K TPS from 10:00 to 20:00 US Central Time.

 Employees noticed the free Aura Frames iOS and Android apps moving up in the App Store ranks.
-Excitement built into the evening as the App Store app moved into the top 10, top 5, eventually reaching the #1 rank. 🎉 I grabbed the screenshot below at around 11:30 PM CT December 25.
+Excitement built into the evening as the Aura Frames app moved into the top 10, top 5, and eventually reached the #1 rank. 🎉 I grabbed the screenshot below at around 11:30 PM CT December 25.

 ![Aura Frames #1 App U.S. App Store Christmas Day](/assets/images/aura-christmas-2025.jpg)
 <br/>